Are you wondering how to make money as a kid?

 Become a photographer

-Find some free online courses, borrow a camera or rent it for a few days and capture away.
-Afterwards, simply go to one of the sites such as Shutterstock and test your luck.
+Find some free online courses, borrow a camera or rent it for a few days and capture some great shots.
+Afterward, simply go to one of the sites such as Shutterstock and test your luck with selling your photos as stock images.

 Sell video footage